 If you have kids, nieces, nephews or you are a big kid this is the place to go!
 It’s only a 25-minute drive from Dublin city centre and it is surrounded by the pine forest of Tibradden Wood.

-When we arrived we were greeted by an instructor, I filled out a form and then it was straight into our harnesses!
-The instructor gave a demonstration, which at first seemed like a lot to take in but we got the hang of it pretty quickly.
+On arrival, an instructor greeted us and gave me a form to complete, then it was straight into our harnesses!
+The instructor gave us a demonstration, which at first seemed like a lot to take in but we got the hang of it pretty quickly.
 Ellie and I stayed at the beginner’s level, while Kiki and Sadhbh flew through the obstacles and continued on to the next level.
 Ellie and I stuck together until Ellie grew braver and wanted to go to the next level too.
 How hard could it be?
 The course was for 9-11yr olds!

 Sadhbh wanted to go higher and give the next level a go.
 She almost didn’t but one of the lovely instructors gently encouraged her and off she went.
 Ellie couldn’t watch and I don’t blame her.
 She did it!
 At the end of the course she was shaking but absolutely chuffed.
 We were all so proud.